Chrislinoo/Chrislinoo/README.md

-- 👋 Hi, I’m @Chrislinoo
+- 👋 Hi, I’m @Chrislinoo (Christopher Paulino Hernandez)
-- 👀 I’m interested in video games.
+- I am interested in a few things.
+  - Physical activity is a huge part of my life.
+I go to the gym just about daily with some rest days weaved in biweekly.
+  - Studying is another.
+Since I am a student , daily study is essential in my current life.
+Theres so much potential to grow into and shape while im still developing myself into the person I want to be.
+  - Family shapes my being.
+I am married and have a 2 year old.
+I have already outlived the younger mindset some of my peers seem to carry on by the sense of responsibility that I carry knowing I have a family to take care of.
-- 🌱 I’m currently learning Comp Sci at WGU
+- 🌱 I’m currently learning Computer Science at Western Governors University.
-- 📫 How to reach me chrislinoo@icloud.com
+- 📫 How to reach me: chrislinoo@icloud.com , paulinohernandez0312@gmail.com.

 <!---
 Chrislinoo/Chrislinoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.